-All graduate students are required to register for at least one credit during the 12 month period preceding graduation and must be registered for the term in which they plan to graduate.
-Students who complete all degree requirements at the end of a term, but for procedural reasons are graduated the next, may ask the Office of Student Services to petition the University Registrar for a waiver of this requirement.
+All graduate students are required to register for at least one credit during the 12-month period preceding graduation and must be registered for the term in which they plan to graduate.
+Students who complete all degree requirements at the end of a term, but for procedural reasons are graduated the next, may ask the Academic Advising office to petition the University Registrar for a waiver of this requirement.
 Waivers will not be granted to students who are inactive.